2023 SL Puppetry project week #19 summary

 LL’s renewed interest in puppetry was primarily instigated by Philip joining LL as official advisor, and so it really was about streaming mocap.
 That is what Philip was interested in and why we started looking at it again.
 However since Puppetry’s announcement what I’ve been hearing from many SL Residents is: what they really want from “puppetry” is more physicality of the avatar in-world: picking up objects, holding hands, higher fidelity collisions.

-As a result, that is what I’ve been contemplating: how to improve the control and physicality of the the avatar.
+As a result, that is what I’ve been contemplating: how to improve the control and physicality of the avatar.
 Can that be the new improved direction of the Puppetry project?
 How to do it?

 Leviathan Linden